 The rise of body dysmorphic disorder

-Often dismissed as a ‘first world problem' or a ‘bad case of vanity’, Body Dysmorphic Disorder (BDD) remains a very misunderstood condition.
-It is in fact an anxiety disorder that causes a person to have a distorted view of how they look.
+Often dismissed as a ‘first world problem' or a ‘bad case of vanity’, body dysmorphic disorder (BDD) remains a very misunderstood condition.
+It is, in fact, an anxiety disorder that causes a person to have a distorted view of how they look.
 The outcome is that they will spend a lot of time worrying about their appearance and may even avoid social situations as a result.

-Vanity not an issue
+Vanity is not the issue

 Typically, sufferers will delay seeking help out of fear that they will be dismissed as being vain.
-Worryingly, studies have suggested that people with the condition have a much higher suicide rate than the general population which highlights the importance of getting a diagnosis.
+Worryingly, studies have suggested that people with the condition have a much higher suicide rate than the general population, which highlights the importance of getting a diagnosis.

 Symptoms often start in adolescence but media images have long been cited as a potential factor in leading people to develop poor body image.
-In recent years we have also seen the rise of the selfie and a recent survey found that 16-25 year-olds spend on average, 16 minutes taking the perfect photo.
+In recent years, we have also seen the rise of the 'selfie' and a recent survey found that 16-25 year-olds spend, on average, 16 minutes taking the perfect photo.

 Book a Free Eating Disorder Assessment at Life Works in Surrey.